This week's Agent Spotlight features Jennie Dunham of Dunham Literary, Inc.

-Life After Self-Publishing, an article featuring thoughts from Jennie Denham and other agent by Chuck Sambuchino at Writer's Digest (09/2008).
+Life After Self-Publishing, an article featuring thoughts from Jennie Denham and other agents by Chuck Sambuchino at Writer's Digest (09/2008).

-Please see the Dunham Literary website for contact and query information.
+Please see the Dunham Literary website for further contact and query information.

 Have any experience with this agent?
 See something that needs updating?
 Please leave a comment or e-mail me at agentspotlight(at)gmail(dot)com